How to make your clients feel special: My 15 secrets to creating a boutique client experience

 Written by: Karl Sakas

-A 1:1 consulting client wanted to replicate my boutique client experience, writing “You offer a very boutique experience with handwritten notes, booklets, and attention to detail.”
+An advisory client wanted to replicate my boutique client experience.
+They wrote: “You offer a very boutique experience with handwritten notes, booklets, and attention to detail.”

 Based on that, I decided to reverse-engineer my process and share it here, so you can decide if (and how) you want to commit to providing a boutique client experience, too.